Jett-Lu/speaklio/backend/README.md

 ## Current Status

-Initial scaffold created.
+Initial scaffold created and verified.
 See `../BACKEND_BRAINSTORM.md` for planning notes.

 The Supabase project structure has been initialized at `../supabase/`, including the first schema migration and seed data.

+Current routes:

+- `GET /`
+- `GET /health`
+- `GET /health/supabase`

 ## Setup

+Use Node.js 24 or newer.

 Install dependencies from the repo root: